orestis-koutroumpas/Inpainting/README.md

 ## Output
 The script reconstructs the missing pixels and displays the results.

-- Left: Ground truth image (for comparison).
-- Middle: Given noisy and incomplete image.
-- Right: Reconstructed image using the generative model.

 ### Plot of Cost Function vs. Iteration

 To analyze the performance of gradient descent, we plot the cost function per iteration: